 After the coverage in media around November 2017, the conversation surrounding Elsagate has died down.
 YouTube deleted many videos and responded with new guidelines on monetization.
 The policy seeks to demonetize videos that people flag as inappropriate, especially within the YouTube Kids app.
 However, a quick search on YouTube will reveal that these kind of videos are still floating around.
 It is common to hear reports of inactive channels being hacked, sold, and resurrected as Elsagate channels.

 There is absolutely no way to completely purge these videos from YouTube permanently.
 Additionally, there is absolutely no reason to assume that algorithms have the best interest of kids, or any users, at heart.
-If anything, Elsagate has shown exactly why algorithms are less of a convince and more of an existential nightmare.
+If anything, Elsagate has shown exactly why algorithms are less of a convenience and more of an existential nightmare.
 The only true way to keep your child from watching videos like this is to moderate what they see.
 Avoid letting your kid surf on YouTube unsupervised and review the content before they watch it.
 Report child-oriented videos that include adult content.
 Continue to hold YouTube accountable to their actions and to their content.